Yeoje/briefing-prototype/README.md

 # Briefing-Prototype
-Briefing Prototype for an assignment for the LOI
+Briefing Prototype for an assignment for my Front-end Developer course.